risk-first/website/supporting/Quick-Summary.md

 - Anticipate [Hidden Risks](Glossary#hidden-risk) that we hadn't considered before.
 - Weigh the risks against each other, and decide which order to tackle them.

-## 4. We can Analyse Tools and Techniques in Terms of how they Manage Risk
+## 4. We Can Analyse Tools and Techniques in Terms of how they Manage Risk

-If we accept the assertion above that _all_ the actions we take on a project are about mitigating risks, then it stands to reason that the tools and techniques available to us on a project are there for mitigating different types of risks.
+If we accept the assertion that _all_ the actions we take on a project are about mitigating risks, then it stands to reason that the tools and techniques available to us on a project are there for mitigating different types of risks.

 For example: